Concrete sensor manufacturer Wavelogix receives $1M grant from National Science Foundation

 The grant covers a two-year project scheduled to end Aug.
 31, 2026.

-Luna Lu, Purdue’s Reilly Professor in the Lyles School of Civil Engineering and Wavelogix’s founder, invented the REBEL Concrete Strength Sensing System.
+Luna Lu, Purdue’s Reilly Professor in the Lyles School of Civil and Construction Engineering and Wavelogix’s founder, invented the REBEL Concrete Strength Sensing System.
 The technology enables faster, data-driven decisions through real-time concrete strength monitoring.

 “Built on the success of a Phase I SBIR project, this TIP-funded project will develop a complete solution for scaling up production,” Lu said.
 “A systematic hardware production and quality control procedure will be established, and key parameters for a reproducible production line will be determined.”